-This is the best rolled sugar cookies recipe.
-They are easy to make, you can re-roll the dough as much as you need to without them getting tough, and they are full of a buttery-sugary-deliciousness that makes them perfect for cutting out and decorating.
+You’ll love this easy sugar cookie recipe!
+They are literally the best sugar cookies ever — especially if you are baking with kids.
+You can re-roll the dough as much as you need to without them getting tough, and they are full of a buttery-sugary-deliciousness that makes them perfect for cutting out and decorating.
 These cookies stay soft, don’t crumble, and don’t spread in the oven.
-You’ll love them!
+Perfect cookies every single time!
 This recipe has been updated from the original December 2007 version in order to provide a better experience for our readers.
+Last updated November 2018.

 For this recipe you’ll need: butter, sugar, eggs, vanilla, baking powder OR baking soda, salt, all purpose flour